MitchellJThomas/keycloak-react-app/README.md

 # The environment and logging in

-When the docker compose images are running the end result is a Keycloak server with a `React App Realm`, a `react-app` client are defined.
+When the docker compose images are running the end result is a Keycloak server with a `React App Realm` and a `react-app` client defined in that realm.

 **To test the secured login you must add a user to the `React App Realm`**